belaeat/hr-app/README.md

 A simple HR application for managing and displaying employee details.

+### Note: I deployed my JSON server on Render.com and I am a free user, it might take up to 50 seconds to fetch the data from the backend.
+Sorry for the inconvenience.

 ### New features

 - Protected route.
-Only admin can login and see the employee list.
+Only the admin can log in and see the employee list.
 - Destructured props for cleaner code.
 - Reusable `Button` component with customizable styles.
 - Editable fields for role, department, and location.